webcrank/webcrank/README.md

-When this originally came up, there was a side discussion echoed a few times, that can be paraphrased as "HTTP is shit, who cares, why bother" (This sounds harsher then it actually was, but it summarises the point nicely), and I even agree to some extent with this sentiment.
+When this originally came up, there was a side discussion echoed a few times, that can be paraphrased as "HTTP is shit, who cares, why bother" (This sounds harsher than it actually was, but it summarises the point nicely), and I even agree to some extent with this sentiment.
 But it ignores an important point that is missed too often in technology discussions: it really is 'turtles all the way down',